|HPS 0410||Einstein for Everyone|

 Take the proposition: there is an ether with a unique state of rest.
 What Einstein found in developing his special theory of relativity was that no observation could distinguish it.
 So Einstein banished it from physics--and, Reichenbach in effect notes--with essentially the same reasoning as led the logical positivists to discard the spirituality of reality and life forces.

 Some of you may notice notice a similarity with these ideas and Karl Popper's celebrated analysis of what it is to be scientific.
 While Popper energetically defended his priority and creativity, it is not hard to see that his formulation is a minor variation of the logical positivists' views.
 Where they say to be meaningful is to be verifiable or falsifiable, Popper says that to be scientific is to be falsifiable.
 In retrospect, these are small differences that only a true zealot could muster the energy to debate fiercely.

-this approach.
-Einstein found a circumstance in which something was claimed to
+in this approach.
+Einstein found a circumstance in which something was

-exist (an ether state of rest) while at the same time our best theories
+claimed to exist (an ether state of rest) while at the same time our best

-predicted that we could never detect it.
-Such a circumstance ought to be
+theories predicted that we could never detect it.
+Such a circumstance

-troubling and signal to us that something has gone seriously awry in our
+ought to be troubling and signal to us that something has gone seriously

-theorizing.
-We have created a physical notion that is by construction shielded
+awry in our theorizing.
+We have created a physical notion that is by

 However I also believe that the verificationists went too far.
 They urged not just that the proposal for things like the ether state of rest was defective.
 They urged that it was meaningless.
 That goes too far.
 The proposition "There is an ether state of rest." is judged by them to be meaningless blather, cognitively equivalent to a grunt or a drool.
 Surely the proposition is perfectly meaningful--we understand just what it says and presumably so did Einstein.
 The problem, as I suggested above, is that we have no good reason to believe it.
 Our best judgment would be to say it is probably false.